-Patents are stated at cost and classified as intangible assets and amortized on a straight-line basis over the estimated future periods if and once the patent has been granted by a regulatory agency.
-However, the Company will expense any product costs as long as we are in the startup stage.
-Accordingly, as the Company's products were and are not currently approved for market, all historical patent costs incurred through March 31, 2020 were expensed immediately.
+Patents are stated at cost and amortized on a straight-line basis over the estimated future periods if and once the patent has been granted by a regulatory agency.
+However, the Company will expense any patent costs as long as we are in the startup stage.
+Accordingly, as the Company's products are not currently approved for market, all patent costs incurred from 2013 through September 30, 2020 were expensed immediately.
 This practice of expensing patent costs immediately ends when a product receives market authorization from a government regulatory agency.